hydra-synthetic-biology/protocols/Freezing_Experiments/Freezing_Protocol.md

 Procedure
 ---
-0. Use pasteur pipette to collect hydra for freezing
+0. Use pasteur pipette to collect hydra(variable) for freezing
 0. Place hydra into seive and rinse with hydra medium
-0. Place hydra into petri dish by inverting seive and rinsing with freezing solution.
+0. Place hydra into petri dish by inverting seive and rinsing with freezing solution(variable).
 0. Use pasteur pipette to collect hydra from petri dish and place into cryotube.
-0. Add 1ml of freezing solution to cryotube
+0. Add 1ml of freezing solution(variable) to cryotube
 0. Place in styrofoam container.
 0. Place styrofoam container in -80 freezer.